bastijnv/hsdp-ade-demo/articles/delta.md

 ### Docker
 To start all our microservices we use [Docker Compose](https://docs.docker.com/compose/).
-If we configure Docker Compose correctly we can start all microservices with a single command `docker-compose up -d`.
-You configure Docker Compose via an yml file, [docker-compose.yml](https://github.com/bastijnv/hsdp-ade-demo/blob/delta/docker-compose.yml).
+If we configure Docker Compose correctly we can start all microservices with a single command `docker-compose up -d` from the root directory holding the `docker-compose.yml`.
+You configure Docker Compose via this yml file, [docker-compose.yml](https://github.com/bastijnv/hsdp-ade-demo/blob/delta/docker-compose.yml).
 A snapshot is shown below.
 The complete file lists all the containers to start, forwards ports, and links services that need to know about each other.